-The purpose of the Bill is to provide powers for the security and intelligence agencies, law enforcement agencies and a limited number of other public authorities to authorise Covert Human Intelligence Sources (CHIS) to participate in criminal conduct for certain purposes where it is necessary and proportionate.
+The purpose of the Bill is to provide powers for the security and intelligence agencies, law enforcement agencies and a limited number of other public authorities to authorise Covert Human Intelligence Sources (CHIS)1 to participate in criminal conduct for certain purposes where it is necessary and proportionate.
 The Bill amends Part II of the Regulation of Investigatory Powers Act 2000 (RIPA).

 In Scotland, the Regulation of Investigatory Powers (Scotland) Act 2000 (RIP(S) A applies to authorise CHIS.
-In order to achieve "operational parity across the UK", the Bill makes similar amendments to RIP(S)A which are included under clause 3 and Schedule 1 of the Bill.
+In order to achieve "operational parity across the UK", the Bill makes similar amendments to RIP(S)A which are included under clause 3 and Schedule 1 of the Bill.2

-The Bill has been introduced in response to the "Third Direction" judgment from the Investigatory Powers Tribunal.
-That case raised, as does this Bill, "one of the most profound issues which can face a democratic society governed by the rule of law."
+The Bill has been introduced in response to the "Third Direction" judgment from the Investigatory Powers Tribunal.3 That case raised, as does this Bill, "one of the most profound issues which can face a democratic society governed by the rule of law."4

 The policy of authorising the commission of criminal offences by MI5 officials and agents was challenged as being unlawful in domestic public law and was said to be non-compliant with the rights in the European Convention on Human Rights.
 Though the Tribunal's decision upheld the Government, it was a majority decision which remains under appeal.
+We understand that the appeal decision may be due at the earliest in February.

-Certainly, the introduction of the Bill is an attempt at "providing certainty to public authorities utilising such powers."
+Certainly, the introduction of the Bill is an attempt at "providing certainty to public authorities utilising such powers."5